Increased Production and Firmer Community Friendship

 The second annual exhibition of the Cottage Gardener’s Society of Ward Seven was held yesterday at the Tillicum School.
 Mr. F.A.
 Pauline, M.P.P. opened the exhibition with a short address, in which he emphasized the value of increased production and the desirability of promoting firmer community friendship.The Daily Colonist, September 7 1919

-This project is illustrated with photos by Annie Girling, whose family gardened at Swan Lake.
-Annie Girling’s over 900 photographs have been digitized by the Saanich Archives and provide a valuable snapshot into what people were raising in their home gardens in the WWI period.
-Here is a link to an online exhibit of Annie Girling’s photos.
+The story of Saanich Cottage Garden Societies from 1917-1920 is told through contemporary accounts in local newspapers and records of Saanich Council meetings.
+The story is illustrated with photographs by Annie Girling, whose family had a garden at Swan Lake.
+Annie Girling’s over 900 images have been digitized by the Saanich Archives and provide a valuable snapshot of what Saanich residents were growing in their home gardens during World War One.